gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 > [!NOTE]
 > The subscription ID can be found in the Azure portal under Subscriptions.
-> If you don't have a subscription, you have to comment out the module "azure" in `tests/platformSetup/tofu/main.tf` and `tests/platformSetup/tofu/outputs.tf`.
+> If you don't have a subscription, you have to switch to the `azure_disabled` module in `tests/platformSetup/tofu/main.tf`.

 #### Alibaba Cloud (ALI)